 - Budget-Friendly Tip: Get your tickets before your trip!
 They’re much cheaper if you purchase them in advance.
 Plus, you don’t have to stand in line, and you’re a busy, important person who has no time for LINES when there is POWDER to explore.

-Q: When do Salt Lake City Ski Resorts open for the season?
+When do Salt Lake City ski resorts open for the season?

-The opening and close dates vary each year depending on snowfall and weather.
 The typical ski season at Salt Lake City resorts lasts about 5 months.
-Generally speaking, they open from late November or early December until late April or early May of the next year, which is great because you can do things like spend your Spring Break soaking up the
+Generally speaking, they open from late November/early December until late April/early May of the next year.

 So you’re new to the powder, eh?
 Throw on your favorite 80’s ski suit, find some guy named Scooter to be your arch-nemesis, come up with a weirdly specific and unnecessarily dangerous competition, and let’s get ready for your personal Ski School Montage. *cue cheesy 80’s music*